KhairKhair/NCA-Chess/README.md

 - **Perceive** — a single 3×3 convolution.
 This is the only place spatial information moves between squares, so a cell gains one "ring" of neighbourhood awareness per step.
+  3 fixed kernels like the Growing CNA paper.
 - **Update** — a small per-cell network that proposes a residual change to the state.
 It starts initialized to do nothing.
 - **Stabilize** — the change is added to the state, the true board is re-injected into the